Fyre Festival: Planning and organization

-The festival was organized by Billy McFarland and Ja Rule, to promote the Fyre music booking app.
-Ja Rule had come to know McFarland through regular visits to events McFarland hosted at his previous venture, Magnises.
-During a flight to the Bahamas, McFarland and Ja Rule's private plane touched down on a lightly populated island which they later discovered was Norman's Cay, the former private island of Carlos Lehder Rivas, a kingpin of the Medellín Cartel.
-McFarland then leased the island from the current owners, with the owners giving the strict condition that McFarland make no reference to Pablo Escobar (leader of the Medellín Cartel) in any marketing materials.
+The festival was organized by Billy McFarland and Ja Rule to promote the Fyre music booking app.
+Ja Rule had come to know McFarland through regular visits to events McFarland hosted for his previous venture, Magnises.
+During a flight to the Bahamas, McFarland and Ja Rule's private plane touched down on a lightly populated island which they later discovered was Norman's Cay, the former private island of Carlos Lehder Rivas, a kingpin of the Medellín Cartel and a close associate of its leader, Pablo Escobar.
+McFarland then leased the island from the current owners, with the owners giving the strict condition that McFarland make no reference to Escobar in any marketing materials.

 Promotional footage with hired supermodels was shot on Norman's Cay, and planning for the festival went ahead.
-On December 12, 2016, Kendall Jenner, Emily Ratajkowski and other influencers paid by Fyre simultaneously posted to their Instagram feeds a video with a thumbnail consisting of an orange square and a logo made of stylized flames.
+On December 12, 2016, Kendall Jenner, Emily Ratajkowski, and other influencers paid by Fyre simultaneously posted to their Instagram feeds a video with a thumbnail consisting of an orange square and a logo made of stylized flames.
 The video showed Bella Hadid and other models represented by her agency running around a tropical beach.
 Text with the video promised "an immersive music festival ... two transformative weekends ... on the boundaries of the impossible".
-This was the beginning of the Fyre Festival's promotional campaign, during which McFarland himself claimed that the island had been owned by Pablo Escobar.
+This was the beginning of the Fyre Festival's promotional campaign, during which McFarland himself claimed that the island had been owned by Pablo Escobar, a falsehood.
 The owners cancelled their arrangement with McFarland soon after.

-In reality, Pablo Escobar never owned Norman's Cay.
-When they were kicked off of Norman's Cay, they only had four months before their inaugural festival on April 28–30th.

-After several small islands that seemed like likely venues were turned down, and with only two months to go before the Fyre Festival, the Bahamian government gave McFarland a permit to use a site set aside for development at Roker Point (23.6350°N 75.9188°W) on Great Exuma, just north of the Sandals Resort.
-Material released on social media continued to promote the falsehood that the festival was being hosted on Pablo Escobar's private island, with maps of the site altered to make it appear as if Roker Point was an island unto itself.
+After being kicked off of Norman's Cay, the organizers had only four months to find a new venue before the Fyre Festival's April 28 start date.
+After several small islands turned them down, and with only two months to go before the festival, they were granted a permit by the Bahamian government to use a site set aside for development at Rokers Point (23.6350°N 75.9188°W) on Great Exuma.
+Material released on social media continued to promote the falsehood that the festival was being hosted on Pablo Escobar's private island, with maps of the site altered to make it appear as if Rokers Point was an island unto itself.